Choose Your Vacation

 Fat Bike

 Time to explore the glorious winter landscapes.
-Rent one of these large wheeled contraptions at Big Al's Bicycle Heaven on Elk Ave and hit some of the groomed tracks around town.
+Rent one of these large wheeled contraptions (or bring your own) and hit some of the groomed tracks around town.
 Beginners head to Town Ranch for a lap behind the Community School for unobstructed views of the surrounding peaks.
 Those seeking a challenge, head up to some groomed single track at the top of Gothic Road.
 You can bike a shorter loop on Teddy’s Trail or head down to the old mining town of Gothic if you’re in the mood (and shape) for adventure.

 Apres